Len Jordan

 Len graduated magna cum laude from the Eccles School of Business at the University of Utah with bachelor’s degrees in finance and economics.

-Alexandra Feldman
+Alexandra Estep

 Alex joined Madrona in 2023 and serves as the firm’s controller.
 In this role, she supports the finance, accounting, tax, and audit functions for Madrona and Madrona’s funds.